marcentusch/MO-Personal-Site/src/posts/how-to-make-an-animated-gradient-heder.md

 }
 ```

-The bit about background-clip and transparent text I explained above, however we also need to set `inline-block` so our header only fills as much as the content within.
-Since our background is only visible where we have text, it does not make sense for it fill out anything else.
+The bit about background-clip and transparent text I explained above, however, we also need to set `inline-block` so our header only fills as much as the content within.
+Since our background is only visible where we have text, it does not make sense for it to fill out anything else.

-Lastly we create the gradient.
+Lastly, we create a gradient.
 I just grabbed some colors from [HappyHues](https://www.happyhues.co/) that looked nice.

 ### Step 2: Animating our gradient